Can You Dispute a Pending Transaction?

 - Verify your information.
 Ascertain your personal information.
 Then you can select whether to dispute a pending card transaction online on your own or if you prefer DoNotPay to handle the transaction for you.

-You have to provide your signature to give DoNotPay the authority to dispute the pending transactions on your behalf.
+You have to provide your signature to give DoNotPay the authority to on your behalf.
 Thereafter, your complaint will be forwarded to the bank with the necessary evidence to help with the matter.

 How to Dispute Pending Transactions On Your Own